shenmishajing/lightning_template/docs/core/optimizer_config.md

 ### `frequency` key

-The `frequency` key can only used when there are multi optimizers, and it have to neither set to None for all optimizers or set to int for all optimizers, it will raise an error if some optimizers set to None and others set to int.
+The `frequency` key can only used when there are multiple optimizers, and it has to be either set to None for all optimizers or set to int for all optimizers, it will raise an error if the values of `frequency` of some optimizers have been set to None and others have been set to int.

 #### `frequency` key is None

-When all `frequency` set to None, every optimizers will be used to update model on every batch.
+When all `frequency` are set to None, every optimizer will be used to update the model on every iteration.

 #### `frequency` key is int

-When all `frequency` set to int, every batch will select only one optimizer according to the batch idx, and only the selected one will be used to update model on this batch.
+When all `frequency` are set to int, only one optimizer will be selected to update the model on every iteration according to the batch index.

 For example, if there are two optimizers with `frequency` equal to 2 and 3 respectively.
-On every 5 batches, the first 2 batches will select the first optimizer and use it only to update the model, the last 3 batches will select the second optimizer and use it only to update the model.
-Therefore, set all `frequecy` to None is not equal to set all of them to `1`.
+On every 5 batches, the first optimizer will selected on the first 2 batches and the second optimizer will be selected on the last 3 batches.
+For every batch, only the selected optimizer will be used to update the model.
+Therefore, setting all `frequecy` to None is not equal to setting all of them to `1`.

 ## Optimizer config

-`<a optimizer config object>` represent a optimizer following lightning CLI instantiate_class arguments format, which means it contains two keys named `class_path` and `init_args`. `class_path` is a import str to the class, `init_args` is optional, if exist, its value will be used to instantiate the class.
+`<a optimizer config object>` represents an optimizer following lightning CLI instantiate_class arguments format, which means it contains two keys named `class_path` and `init_args`. `class_path` is an import str to the class, `init_args` is optional, if exists its value will be used to instantiate the class.
 For more details, see [arguments with class type doc](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli_advanced_3.html#trainer-callbacks-and-arguments-with-class-type).

-But, there is no way to specific model's parameters for optimizer, especially when there are many optimizers.
+However, there is no way to specify the parameters for optimizers in the lightning CLI instantiate_class arguments format, especially when there are many optimizers.
 Therefore, we add a method to support this.
-Every arguments in `init_args` work trivially, but the params where should be model's parameters work differently.
-We use a str or None or List[str, None] to represent a list of model's parameters. a str represent a list of model's parameters with name startswith this str, but if a parameter will only appear once, so if there are multi str match the same parameter, this parametr will be matched by the longest str.
-If some parameters do not be matched by any str, it will be matched by None.
+We use a `str` or `None` or `List[str, None]` to represent a list of the model's parameters. a `str` represents a list of the model's parameters with a name starts with this str, but a parameter will only appear once, so if multiple strs match the same parameter, this parameter will be matched by the longest str.
+If some parameters are not matched by any str, it will be matched by None.

-For example, if a model has a fc layer and a backbone which contains layer 0-3.
+For example, if a model has a fc layer and a backbone that contains layers 0-3.
 The following optimizer config

 ```yaml
 # optimizer config object